abhilashraju/Fourier-Animation/README.md

 # FourierSeries
-A generic algorithm for Fourier series evaluation and drawing the approximation.This is just a hobby project to demonstate an application of std::accumulate algorithm in the evaluation of fourier series.It is just an easy to use header only library.The library has dependency over C++14.
+A generic algorithm for Fourier series evaluation and drawing the approximation.This is just a hobby project to demonstate an application of
+1) std::accumulate algorithm in the evaluation of fourier series (Fourier Synthesis)
+2) std::inner_prodcut for the fourier transform (Fourier Analysis) It is just an easy to use header only library.The library has dependency over C++14.
 To run the cosole version do the following
 ```
   cd path_to_repo/tests/justmain